HKuz/NH_PY_VirtualEnvs/README.md

-# NH_PY_VitualEnvs
+# NH Python Vitual Environments

-Virtual Environments lightning talks for NH Python meetup in April 2022.
+Materials for a Virtual Environments lightning talk for NH Python meetup in April 2022.